fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://labs.guard.io/xss-vulnerability-found-in-connectwise-remote-access-platform-with-great-potential-for-misuse-by-scammers-a0773da2aacf">-XSS Vulnerability Found in ConnectWise Remote Access Platform With Great Potential For Misuse by Scammers</a>

+<a href="https://karmainsecurity.com/exploiting-an-nday-vbulletin-php-object-injection">-Exploiting an N-day vBulletin PHP Object Injection Vulnerability</a>

 <a href="https://portswigger.net/research/finding-dom-polyglot-xss-in-paypal-the-easy-way">Finding DOM Polyglot XSS in PayPal the Easy Way </a>

 <a href="https://lethanhphuc-pk.medium.com/bugbounty-xss-with-markdown-exploit-fix-on-opensource-1baecebe9645">-XSS with Markdown — Exploit & Fix on OpenSource</a>